 Another aspect of Temple Style Lomi is the use of assisted stretches, hip twists, backbends, and Deep Joint Rotations.
 Those familiar with Thai Yoga Massage know that a qualified practitioner can help you get into deeper stretches and twists than you can achieve on you own.
 As you relax into the stretch, the body loosens and opens, relieving tightness and pain and increasing flexibility.

 Deep Joint Rotations are unique to this lineage, and involve rotating the shoulders, hips, knees, elbows, wrists, and ankles at their maximum capacity.
 This clears the junk out of the joint (where Hawaiians believe many traumas are stored) and improves the joints range of motion.

 The psychological and energetic effects of Temple Style can include a balancing of the body's energy, release of traumas and old patterns and wounds, and a sense of alignment.

 Big Island Lomi

-Another lineage we incorporate comes from Aunty Margaret, a beloved healer from the Big Island.
+Another lineage I incorporate comes from Aunty Margaret, a beloved healer from the Big Island.
 Her philosophy was that "Lomi is praying work".
 Her style of Lomi included taking herbal remedies and doing colon cleanses while receiving massage every day at her beachside residence.